 The best cheap WordPress hosting providers compared (in full)

-Since we’re covering a handful of different cheap WordPress hosting offers using multiple criteria, we’ll get right down to business.
+We are covering a handful of different cheap WordPress hosting offers using multiple criteria.
 That way, you get all of the information you need without any fluff.

 1. Bluehost (www.bluehost.com)

 Bluehost is one of the few hosting companies officially recommended by WordPress.org.
 This makes it one of the more convenient solutions in the market.
 Bluehost provides you with a nice custom panel to manage your hosting setup, plus all the features you might need to build and launch your WordPress site.
-Bluehost is also one of the most popular hosts out there – getting 450 votes in our 2017 hosting survey (where users rated it 7.93 / 10).
+Bluehost is also one of the most popular hosts out there – getting hundreds of votes in our hosting survey.

 Despite the low price, you also get a free domain name with your plan and access to free site builders and 1-click WordPress installs.